 Maine mileage reimbursement rates & calculator

-• Keeps your business in compliance with the Minimum Wage Law in Maine
+• Helping maintain compliance with Maine’s Minimum Wage Law

 As a private employer in Maine, you can also choose to reimburse your employees at standard IRS rates listed below, alongside a yearly rate comparison.